 When I checked the website I found that there was a chart there which Excel was not able to pull.
 So, you have to be careful about what you are taking from a web page.

 Now, you have got the data and can begin working and manipulating it.

-Most important/interesting thing to note here is: you don’t have to pull the updated data time to time.
+The most important/interesting thing to note here is: you don’t have to pull the updated data from time to time.